 During July and August there is normally availability in University accommodation, details about the accommodation and how to contact the Accommodation Team can be found at on our Accomodation website.

-The University wishes to ensure that all Visiting PGR Students have an adequate grasp of the English Language so that they can get the most from the time they spend with us and carry out their research activities safely.
+The University wishes to ensure that all visiting postgraduate research students have an adequate grasp of the english language, so that they can get the most from the time they spend with us and carry out their research activities safely.

 For those who will be visiting for more than six months, the University requires that they have the same level of English Language as all postgraduate researchers, an overall IELTS of 6.5 with a minimum of 6.0 in writing, speaking, listening and reading.